5 Ways to Apply to College

 Monitor and Respond Quickly: Schools with early systems make fast decisions.
 Check email daily and respond promptly to any requests for additional information or materials.

-💡 Bottom Line for College and Career Planning: If your top-choice school has its own early application system (like U of Arkansas or OSU), treat it as your highest priority.
+💡 Bottom Line for College and Career Planning: If your top-choice school has its own early application system, treat it as your highest priority.
 Apply as soon as the portal opens for the best chance at admission, scholarships, housing, and orientation.

 Frequently Asked Questions About College Admission Options